Puppy 101 - Vaccination Schedule: So You Got a New Puppy and Don’t Know What DHPP Is…

 Don’t let vet-speak overwhelm you.
 Just stick to the essentials, ask smart questions, and keep showing up.
 Your puppy’s future self will thank you.

-Your no-nonsense guide to raising a confident, well-behaved pup.
+Help!
+I Got a Puppy, your no-nonsense guide to raising a confident, well-behaved pup.

 Includes behavior tips, house training, socialization, real-life examples, and early routines to set your dog up for success.